 Lisa Norwood knows how important HERO is.
 At about 12:20 p.m.
 Dec.
 14, 2007, a car struck and killed her husband while he was cleaning debris from Sabo Street near Almeda Mall.
 Harold Norwood, 44, was a Houston Public Works employee.

-Three days later, members of the HERO board of directors showed up at her door.
+Three days later, members of the HERO Board of Directors showed up at her door.
 They offered her shoulders to cry on and steady guidance navigating bureaucratic waters during that traumatic time.
 But they wanted to do more.
 Although the City of Houston provides for burial expenses, HERO immediately donated $2,000 to her for other incidental expenses she might need.

 After things settled down, the HERO Benefits Committee reviewed her financial condition and made a recommendation to the board that was approved.
-HERO then provided Lis with additional funds to help relieve her financial burden.
+HERO then provided Lisa with additional funds to help relieve her financial burden.

-"I can't imagine what would it would have been like to not have HERO there to help me."
+"I can't imagine what it would have been like to not have HERO there to help me."